anav5704/anav.dev/src/content/blogs/how-to-learn-coding-fast-tips-from-a-software-engineering-student.md

 Now let’s get into the good stuff.
 Here is a list of resources that I think will help you learn coding faster and make you a better developer.

 [Monkey Type](https://monkeytype.com/) - to code fast you need to type fast.
 Increase your wpm and learn to type without looking at your keyboard.
-Trust me, this will help you long term.
+This will help you long term.

 [Git & GitHub](https://cs000.dev) - a developer without Git is like a chef without a knife.
 If you plan to take coding seriously, go learn Git and GitHub.